 Many interactions in AI platforms are exploratory, iterative, or even ambient — with no clear “search” moment at all.

-In AI contexts, intents can include:
+In AI contexts, intents can be:

 The last three are particularly relevant for GEO.
-In orchestrated and ambient modes, the search step may disappear from the user’s perspective — the AI retrieves, evaluates, and acts invisibly.
+In orchestrated and ambient modes, the search step may disappear entirely, from the user’s perspective — the AI retrieves, evaluates, and acts invisibly.

 Why this matters for SEO/GEO: